hl-yuan/RPCIC/README.md

 ## Datasets

-The Caltech101_7, HandWritten datasets are placed in "Datasets" folder.
+The Caltech101_7, HandWritten datasets are placed in the "Datasets" folder.

 ## Usage